-Some of our ranchers are in the sheep business, rather than the wool business ... these ranchers produce breeding stock that are sold to other ranchers who wish to improve their bloodlines.
+Some of our ranchers are in primarily in the sheep-breeding business, rather than the wool business ... these ranchers produce breeding stock that are sold to other ranchers who wish to improve their bloodlines.
 Wool is a by-product ... proof of their genetics ... but mostly not their main product.
 As our need for wool has grown, we have purchased wool from more and larger ranches ... but still family ranches with principles nearly identical to those ranches we have been working with since the beginning of WeatherWool.

 All the ranchers are half artist, half scientist, half gambler and 100% in love with what they do, or they would do something else.
 Talk to any of our ranchers and you will see what we mean.
 Bob Padula (PM Ranch), Mike Corn (Corn Ranch) and Andy McMurry are WeatherWool Advisors and will gladly speak with you about our garments and their ranches and wool in general.

 Conditions vary from year to year and there are a lot of factors that can affect the fleece of a sheep.
 And so the sources of our wool may change from year to year and as time goes by, particularly as WeatherWool continues to grow, we will continue to work with more ranches.
 And people who have heard my crazier ideas know that "WeatherWool Ranch" is bouncing around in my noggin.